-The countdown is on!
-This year World Read Aloud Day is February 16.
-Over the past few years I’ve had the opportunity to work with the amazing team at LitWorld, who are the folks behind #WRAD.
+The countdown is on for World Read Aloud Day.
+Over the past few years I’ve had the opportunity to work with the amazing team at LitWorld, who are the folks behind #WorldReadAloudDay.
 Their signature event is right around corner so I wanted to share a few resources to help make your celebration of World Read Aloud a success!

 What is World Read Aloud Day?